Week 9 AT Pillar Picture

 I was hurting.
 Barrett was determined.
 The gap between us — both physically and emotionally — kept widening.

-A lot of this segment is being remembered via looking back on photos three years later, which isn’t optimal.
 However, looking back now, I understand why this part of the trail feels so blurry.
-I’m reasonably sure it’s because of two things going on during this part of the trail:
+I’m reasonably sure it’s because two things are going on during this portion of the trail:

 ✔️ Length: 16.1 trail miles